ljbuturovic/refren/SETUP.md

 ---

-## Step 1 — Create an Anthropic account
+## Step 1 — Create a *Claude Console* account

 Go to **[console.anthropic.com](https://console.anthropic.com)** and sign up with your email address.

-> ⚠️ **Note:** This is a *developer* account, separate from the Claude chatbot at claude.ai.
+> ⚠️ **Note:** This is a *Console* account, separate from the Claude chatbot at claude.ai.
+It allows refren to communicate with Claude LLM.
 Even if you already use Claude, you'll need to register here separately.

 ---